carbonplan/design/pages/colormaps.md

 # Colormaps

 We use colormaps for a variety of data visualization needs at CarbonPlan, especially maps.
 They are available in the [`@carbonplan/colormaps`](https://github.com/carbonplan/colormaps) package.
 Here we document a family of colormaps we have been developing.
+They are all derived from a variant of the primary CarbonPlan color palette, modified slightly for better balance in hue and luminance, and further refined using bezier interpolation and brightness correction from the `chroma-js` library.
 Are all designed for use with both light and dark mode.
-They attempt to be both aesthetically pleasing and perceptually well-blanaced.
+They attempt to be both aesthetically pleasing and perceptually well-balanced.

 ## Sequential single-hue